Japanese Font Generator

 How the Japanese Font Generator Works

-Japanese Style vs Real Japanese Writing
+Japanese-Style Text vs Real Japanese Writing

-Readability and Search Tips
+Readability, Accessibility, and Search Tips